rfjakob/gocryptfs/Documentation/MANPAGE.md

 Use HKDF to derive separate keys for content and name encryption from the master key.
 Default true.

+#### -longnamemax

+    integer value, allowed range 62...255

+Hash file names that (in encrypted form) exceed this length.
+The default is 255, which aligns with the usual name length limit on Linux and provides best performance.

+However, online storage may impose lower limits on file name and/or path length.
+In this case, setting -longnamemax to a lower value can be helpful.

+The lower the value, the more extra `.name` files must be created, which slows down directory listings.

+Values below 62 are not allowed as then the hashed name would be longer than the original name.

+Example:

+    -longnamemax 100

 #### -plaintextnames
 Do not encrypt file names and symlink targets.